catalyst-monitor/catalyst-js/packages/nextjs/README.md

-# @catalyst-monitor/sveltekit
+# @catalyst-monitor/nextjs

-This is the SvelteKit library for [Catalyst](https://www.catalystmonitor.com).
+This is the Next.JS (App Router) library for [Catalyst](https://www.catalystmonitor.com).

-In order to not duplicate documentation, please find the most up-to-date documentation [here](https://www.catalystmonitor.com/docs/install/javascript/sveltekit).
+In order to not duplicate documentation, please find the most up-to-date documentation [here](https://www.catalystmonitor.com/docs/install/javascript/nextjs).

 ## Developing